 If you're like me and you work near data but don't have much technical background, you must have heard about Hadoop.
 Let's try and figure out what it is together.

 So here is my investigation into what the heck Hadoop and Spark is.
-It is a long and winding path and there are several obstacles to overcome along the way, so I couldn't write about it all at once and made it into a quadrilogie:
+It is a long and winding path, and there are several obstacles to overcome along the way, so I couldn't write about it all at once and made it into a quadrilogy:

-- episode 4: Hadoop meets Spark in Data Science Studio, the reconciliation.
+- Episode 4: Hadoop meets Spark in Dataiku, the reconciliation

 So let us begin our journey into big data.

-Suffices to say that was not helpful.
+Suffice it to say, that was not helpful.
 Luckily we have lots of people at Dataiku who took some time to clear things up for me.